palaceswitcher/SMW-NES-Disassembly/style_guide.md

 - If you aren't entirely sure of what something does, add a question mark after the comment.

 # Code Spacing and Comments

 ## Spacing
 - Blocks of code that are executed conditionally should be indented.
 	- This includes nested conditional code, which should be given another indent for every condition it's in.
+If two conditions come one after another with no instructions between, however, they should be treated as one condition.
 	- Indents should be a tab, not spaces.
 - Blocks of code should be separated by two lines, with a blank line between them.
 This also applies if the block below has a comment at the start of it.